Arafat4341/PalmAuthAI/README.md

 3.11.4

 ## Feature extraction
-We will start the feature extraction by detecting the keypoint localization of 21 hand-knuckle coordinates within the detected hand regions.
+1. We will start the feature extraction by detecting the keypoint localization of 21 hand-knuckle coordinates within the detected hand regions.
 We will call them **21 Palm Landmark Points** for simplicity.
 This method is introduced by Google's MediaPipe.
 If you want to know more about **21 Palm Landmark Points**  refer to this: [Hand Landmark Detection Guide](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker)

+2. After that we also extract HOG Features (from grayscale palm image) → Captures palm texture.

 So the current feature extraction does the following:
 - Extracts 21 Palm Landmark points realtime from camera (x, y, z coordinates).